Astros vs. Cardinals Player Props Betting Odds

 Arenado Stats

-- Nolan Arenado has 10 doubles, two triples, 15 home runs, 21 walks and 50 RBI (78 total hits).
-He has swiped two bases.
+- Nolan Arenado has recorded 80 hits with 11 doubles, two triples, 15 home runs and 22 walks.
+He has driven in 51 runs with two stolen bases.

 Arenado Recent Games